fysoul17/firebase_auth_simplify/README.md

 FirebaseAuthProvider.instance.signOut();
 ```

-**NOTE: Good thing to use this way is it does not only sign out from Firestore, but also sign out for 3rd party provider which we can allow user to sign in with another account and with the same provider**
+**NOTE: Good thing to use this way is it does not only sign out from Firestore, but also sign out from 3rd party provider which we can allow user to sign-in with another account to the same provider**

 ### Other useful packages you might be instrested